top of page

 foot in his trailer park.

-flying high over one of the trailers,
+high over one of the trailers,

 a weathered Gadsden Don’t Tread on Me flag—